philippoo66/optolink-splitter/README.md

 # Optolink Switch/Splitter
-Make your Viessmann heating locally available via MQTT while keeping Optolink/ViCare App & more!
+Make your Viessmann heating locally available via MQTT and TCP/IP while keeping Optolink/ViCare App & more!

 #### Disclaimer
 _This software is **not affiliated with, endorsed by, or associated with Viessmann** in any way.
-The terms Vitoconnect, Optolink, Vitocal and ViCare refer to Viessmann products and technologies.
-All product and brand names mentioned belong to their respective owners.
+The terms Vitoconnect, Optolink, Vitocal and ViCare etc refer to Viessmann products and technologies.
+All product and brand names mentioned belong to their respective owners._ <br>
-**Use this software at your own risk.**_
+_**Use this software at your own risk.**_

 ## :white_check_mark: Key Benefits
 - **Local Control and Cloud Capability** – Allow full local  control and datapoint access while retaining the ability of Viessmann Cloud and App access.
-- **Viessmann Heating/Heat Pump Compatibility** – Works with Vitodens, Vitocal, Vitocrossal, and most other Optolink featured devices.
+- **Viessmann Heating/Heat Pump Compatibility** – Works with Vitodens, Vitocal, Vitocrossal and most other Optolink featured devices.
 - **Smart Home Ready** – Integrates with **Home Assistant**, **ioBroker**, **Node-RED** or any other system with MQTT Support.